palantirr/palantirr/README.md

 ## 👋 Hey there, I'm Zoltan
 ---

-### 👾 About Me
+### 👨🏻‍💻 About Me

-- 🧑‍💻 Graduate Software and DevOps Engineer by trade
+- Graduate Software and DevOps Engineer by trade
-- 🎓 Qualifications in cybersecurity (BSc Honours, GCIH, GCIA)
+- Qualifications in cybersecurity (BSc Honours, GCIH, GCIA)
-- 💡 Aspiring to become a cyber security expert
-- 🌱 Currently studying for OSCP certification
+- Currently studying for OSCP certification

 ---